 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving carmustine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 A nurse or other trained health professional will give you carmustine in a hospital. carmustine is given through a needle placed in one of your veins.

 carmustine is usually given every 6 weeks.
-This maybe given as a single dose or divided into daily injections on two consecutive days.
+This maybe given as a single dose or divided into daily injections on 2 consecutive days.